GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - Seaborn 'seaborn': a visualization library for statistical graphs link:	seaborn.pydata.org

 **Objective**
 The primary goal of this study is to investigate whether ocean and air temperatures are correlated in Oahu, Hawaii over the years of 2016-2024.
 Specifically, we aim to determine whether those characteristics are correlated to anomaly events or if there are certain outliers.
-We ai, to visualize long-terms patterns in air and sea surface temperatures, create comparitive temperature plots across multiple years, and identify anomalies and relate them to known climte events.
+We aim to visualize long-terms patterns in air and sea surface temperatures, create comparitive temperature plots across multiple years, and identify anomalies and relate them to known climte events.

 **Project Methodology**
 - Data Collection: Downloaded multi-year .txt buoy files and Argo profiles.